John-smith-889/blog-development/_posts/social network analysis/2019-09-09-social-network-analysis-introduction-to-networkx.md

 In the situation where we have to define arguments for many subplots we may use "kwargs" (keyworded arguments) feature.
 It allows us to define a dictionary contains keys with values, which become arguments of a function.
-Clear explanation of this feature you may find [there](https://pythontips.com/2013/08/04/args-and-kwargs-in-python-explained/).
+Clear explanation of this feature you may find
+<a href="https://pythontips.com/2013/08/04/args-and-kwargs-in-python-explained/" target="_blank" title="keyword">there</a>.

 ```python